Rule 87 of CGST Rules 2017: Electronic Cash Ledger

 (8) Where the bank account of the person concerned, or the person making the deposit on his behalf, is debited but no Challan Identification Number is generated or generated but not communicated to the common portal, the said person may represent electronically in FORM GST PMT 07 through the common portal to the bank or electronic gateway through which the deposit was initiated.

-Provided that where the bank fails to communicate details of Challan Identification Number to the Common Portal, the Electronic Cash Ledger may be updated on the basis of e-Scroll of the Reserve Bank of India in cases where the details of the said e-Scroll are in conformity with the details in challan generated in FORM GST PMT-06 on the Common Portal.
-[Note 9]
+Provided that where the bank fails to communicate details of Challan Identification Number to the Common Portal, the Electronic Cash Ledger may be updated on the basis of e-Scroll of the Reserve Bank of India in cases where the details of the said e-Scroll are in conformity with the details in challan generated in FORM GST PMT-06 on the Common Portal. [proviso inserted from 26/12/2022: refer Note 4]

-(9) Any amount deducted under section 51 or collected under section 52 and claimed in FORM GSTR 02 by the registered taxable person from whom the said amount was deducted or, as the case may be, collected shall be credited to his electronic cash ledger in accordance with the provisions of rule 87.
+(9) Any amount deducted under section 51 or collected under section 52 and claimed in FORM GSTR 02 [text omitted from 28/06/2019: refer Note 2(b)] by the registered taxable person from whom the said amount was deducted or, as the case may be, collected shall be credited to his electronic cash ledger in accordance with the provisions of rule 87 [text omitted from 28/06/2019: refer Note 2(b)].

 (10) Where a person has claimed refund of any amount from the electronic cash ledger, the said amount shall be debited to the electronic cash ledger.